 Alternatives?
 What other options are there?

 Nothing: What if you don’t do anything?

 Asking yourself, your midwife, and/or your doctor these questions, and thinking through the answers, will help you make decisions that are right for you.

-NHS Choices offers a section on caesarean birth.
+NHS Choices offers a section on caesarean sections.

-The site www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal birth following caesarean section.
+www.caesarean.org.uk offers research-based information and support on all aspects of c-sections and vaginal deliveries after you have had a c-section.